melizalab/django-lab-inventory/README.md

 1. Requires Python 3.8+ and Django 4.0+

-1. Install the package from pypi: `pip install django-labl-inventory`.
+1. Install the package from pypi: `pip install django-lab-inventory`.
 Worth putting in a virtualenv.

 1. Add `inventory` to your INSTALLED_APPS setting like this: